lexik/LexikCronFileGeneratorBundle/Resources/doc/index.md

 Getting started
 ===============

-This bundle provide a way for generate a cron file from your configuration per environment.
+This bundle provides a way to generate a cron file from your configuration per environment.

-The cron is generate with the following format, extracted from [template](/Resources/views/template.txt.twig)
+The cron is generated in the following format, extracted from [template](/Resources/views/template.txt.twig)

 ```twig
 {{ cron.expression }} {{ user }} {{ php_version }} {{ absolute_path }} {{ cron.command }} --env={{ env }}